clamy54/BlackBox-Cue/README.md

 ### Speed Control

 Each pad has a **Speed** setting that lets you change the playback tempo from **50% to 120%** without altering the pitch.
 The technology used (time-stretching) preserves the original pitch of every instrument and voice: slowing down a track sounds like the musicians are playing more slowly, not like a vinyl record being slowed down.
-The music remains natural and musical at any speed -- only the tempo changes.
+The music remains natural and musical at any speed: only the tempo changes.

 Speed is part of the FX settings: it only takes effect when the **Enable FX** checkbox is checked.
 Use the **+/-** buttons to adjust the speed value.

 This is particularly useful for **dance schools and choreographers**: slow down a piece to learn or rehearse a choreography at a comfortable pace, then set the speed back to 100% for the performance.
-The same pad, the same track, two different tempos -- no need to prepare separate audio files.
+The same pad, the same track, two different tempos: no need to prepare separate audio files.

 The speed can be changed in real time during preview playback, so you can hear the result immediately.
 Speed settings are saved with the pad.

 **How speed interacts with other features:**

 - **Elapsed and remaining time**: the time display always shows the **source time** (position in the original track), not the real elapsed wall-clock time.
 A track played at 50% speed will show 02:00 elapsed after 4 minutes of real time, because only 2 minutes of the original track have been played.
-This means that a specific musical moment always corresponds to the same displayed time, regardless of the playback speed -- which is essential for dance schools and choreographers who use time markers as reference points during rehearsal.
+This means that a specific musical moment always corresponds to the same displayed time, regardless of the playback speed: which is essential for dance schools and choreographers who use time markers as reference points during rehearsal.
 - **Control cues**: the TIME positions of your control cue events always refer to the original track timeline, regardless of speed.
 A cue set at 01:30 will still trigger at the 1-minute-30 mark of the original track, even if the playback is slower or faster.
 - **AUTO crossfade**: in AUTO mode, the crossfade uses the effective BPM (the detected BPM adjusted by the speed factor) to calculate transitions.
 The BPM shown in the editor always reflects the detected BPM of the original track.